Frisch's: Influence on other franchisees

-Recent history

-In 1983, Frisch's introduced drive-thru service at many restaurants, although carhops were retained at a few Cincinnati locations.
-It added the soup and salad bar, and also remodeled, or demolished and completely rebuilt, older units.
-Frisch's closed their locations in Florida and all Kip's locations by the 1990s.

-In September 2018, Frisch's operated 95 Big Boy restaurants and franchises 23 to other Big Boy operators.
-Eleven of the franchised restaurants—those located in northwestern Ohio—are owned and operated by Bennett Enterprises.

-Big Boy trademark ownership
+Separation of territories from Big Boy Restaurants (2000-2015)

 In 2000, Frisch's had the opportunity to purchase the national Big Boy chain, which was in bankruptcy, but declined the offer.
 Instead Robert Liggett purchased the national chain.
 Early the following year, Liggett's operation, renamed Big Boy Restaurants International made a deal with Frisch's, paying $1.2 million for Frisch's territories in Florida, Georgia, Texas, Oklahoma and Kansas, and granting Frisch's perpetual ownership of the Big Boy mark in remaining territories.
 The bankruptcy threatened Frisch's right to operate and franchise Big Boy restaurants but was forever resolved by the separation.
 The separation also relieved tensions for Big Boy, who charged other franchisees royalties and licensing fees that Frisch's was exempt from.
 Frisch's franchise agreement with Bob Wian, which had no expiration, required a trivial $1 per year licensing fee.

-Sale of Frisch's Restaurants

-On August 24, 2015, Frisch's was sold to an Atlanta-based private equity fund.
-The new owner, an affiliate of National Restaurant Development (NRD) Partners, paid approximately $175 million to purchase outstanding shares of Frisch's stock.
+Frisch's sold the former Kip's territory as well as Georgia and Florida to Big Boy Restaurants International in 2001.
+They also remodeled, demolished, or completely rebuilt older units by 2000.